lydtechconsulting/component-test-framework/README.md

 https://github.com/lydtechconsulting/kafka-batch-consume (uses a custom Producer with additional configuration for batch send)

-https://github.com/lydtechconsulting/kafka-schema-registry-avro (a multi-module maven project using a wiremocked Schema Registry with Avro serialisation)
+https://github.com/lydtechconsulting/kafka-schema-registry-avro (a multi-module maven project using a wiremocked Schema Registry with Avro serialisation, and demonstrates using Kafka Control Center with Schema Registry integration)

 # Configuration